Hatston Industrial Estate

 The earth house was first uncovered in the early 1800s and shards of pottery, antler and animal remains were found inside.
 Other excavations in the nearby area have revealed other structures, so it could have been part of a wider settlement.

 The Grain Earth House is one of those unique Orkney attractions.
+It's free to visit and open year-round.
 You have to pick a key up from the Judith Glue shop on Broad Street in Kirkwall to gain access, and do remember to bring a torch.
 Prepare to get your knees dirty too as it's a fairly snug fit.
 But you'll also get the chance to experience ancient Orkney with no queues, custodians or tickets - just open the door and travel back in time.

 Find out more about Grain Earth House from the Orkneyjar website.